salekmia/mother-and-child-general-hospital/README.md

 If anyone want to see our service details they have to create a accont.
 Without login in this website no one can see the seevices details.

 To create an account of login to this website i use firebase authentication.
 Anyone can login with their google account or github account.
 Without google and github they also create a new account on this website.
 It's pretty cool! right?

+In this project there are three main pages.
+These are Home, About, Department.
+Without these page there are also 404 page, service details page.